3 min read

 While dividing documents improves collaboration, it introduces a challenge when it comes to universal changes throughout the whole document.

 For instance, if you were to redefine a style or change the overall color in the report, you would need to download multiple sections to ensure consistent styles and formatting throughout the entire report.
-Therefore, it’s advisable to have the overall design as ready as possible before you upload anything.
-But of course, it is possible to make larger changes; just make sure to plan for time where you make these changes in all the relevant sections.
+Therefore, it's advisable to have the overall design as ready as possible before you upload anything.
+But of course, it is possible to make larger changes; just make sure to plan for time when you make these changes in all the relevant sections.

 Overlapping Text Frames